eTutor-plus-plus/.github/profile/README.md

 Images are tagged according to the schema etutorplusplus/<repository>:<branch>-<date>, where <repository> refers to the name of the respective services' repository, <branch> to the branch (so main/master), and <date> to the date on which the image has been created.

 The [deploy repository](https://github.com/eTutor-plus-plus/local-deploy) contains the docker-compose configuration to deploy the whole system based on the automatically created images.

+### Notes for Developers
+Development on a service is best realized using the abovementioned deployment utility.
+This way you can easily deploy all serviced required to test interactions of the service you are developing on with the whole system.